 ‘I did a rotation through fisheries, working on an election commitment to establish a peak fisheries body and a rotation in the Australian Fisheries Management Authority (AFMA) managing a compliance program into quota evasion,’ he said.

 ‘My third rotation was with Post Entry Quarantine (PEQ) Task Force, getting cats and dogs into the new PEQ facility.’

 Jacob said he highly recommended people apply for the graduate programme, as he’s found a job that’s his ‘personal calling’.

 ‘One of the things we need to emphasize is that our department does a range of work not many people know about,’ he said.

 ‘It’s not just people with an agricultural or fisheries background,’ he said.

-‘I have met and worked with lawyers, policy officers and people with security backgrounds for compliance issues.
+‘I have met and worked with lawyers, resource managers and people with security backgrounds for compliance issues.

 ‘Don’t discard us because you haven’t studied agriculture or water resources—we do a lot more than that.’

 2016 graduate turned application developer, Alex Poxon said the graduate programme not only broadened his horizons, but gave him a clearer understanding of what direction he wants his career to go in.